Weather conditions could remain dry for crops in Argentina

 “The accumulated figures for January show that all the areas that received less than 100 millimeters have problems to face what follows if the next two weeks of February do not compensate for the lack of millimeters,” the report said.

 “No rain is expected in the coming week due to the entry of a mass of cold and dry air that will provide stable conditions.
-Only next Wednesday could an increase in cloudiness and the appearance of unstable weather conditions be observed,” he said in the report José Luis Aiello, meteorologist and
+Only next Wednesday might an increase in cloudiness and the appearance of unstable weather conditions be observed,” he said in the report José Luis Aiello, meteorologist and

 BCR advisor.